Signs of Alcoholism in Veterans

-If I’ve already tried rehab, isn’t trying again a waste of time?
+If I’ve already tried treatment for alcoholism, isn’t trying again a waste of time?

 No. Recovery is a lifelong process that often involves many attempts at treatment.
 Relapse is a relatively common experience and doesn’t indicate a failure of treatment but rather indicates a need to reassess and refocus on appropriate treatment options.
-There are successful treatments that can address substance use and co-occurring mental health disorders simultaneously, so a veteran with an alcohol use disorder and PTSD can find lasting recovery from programs that include trauma-based therapies, education, support groups, and new coping skills.10 Addiction is a long-term problem that requires long-term solutions.
+There are successful treatments that can address substance use and co-occurring mental health disorders simultaneously.
+Veterans with alcohol use disorders and PTSD can find lasting recovery from programs that include trauma-based therapies, education, support groups, and new coping skills.10 Addiction is a long-term problem that requires long-term solutions.